 Flow’s ticket-based reports pull information from Jira and ADO services to give you insights into your ticket delivery processes.
-These ticketing systems are highly configurable, so your experience with Flow’s ticket-based reports vary based on settings in your ticketing system and in Flow.
+These ticketing systems are highly configurable, so your experience with Flow’s ticket-based reports varies based on settings in your ticketing system and in Flow.

 This article outlines some of the outcomes of these differing experiences and how to configure Flow to work best for you.